bonny/WordPress-Simple-History/README.md

 WordPress Simple History 2
 ==========================

-WordPress plugin to viewing changes made in WordPress by site users.
+A WordPress plugin that logs various things that occur in WordPress and then presents those events in a very nice GUI.

 Download from WordPress.org:
 http://wordpress.org/extend/plugins/simple-history/

 # Screenshots